plotly/plotly.github.io/_posts/2015-04-21-video-fitting-data-to-custom-functions.md

 meta_description:Learn to fit your data with custom functions in our less than 2 minute video.
 Plotly is the easiest and fastest way to make and share graphs online.
 ---

-#Fitting Data to Custom Functions
+#Fitting Data with Custom Functions

 To play with the graph shown in this video, see [Hill Equation: Fraction of occupied ligand sites vs. Free ligand concentration](https://plot.ly/2503/~chris/).